-- DEET has been used for many years and is known to be effective against mosquitos and ticks.
-A 25% preparation provides up to 10 hours of protection (lower concentrations may only provide 2 hours of protection).
-For more information, see the MotherToBaby fact sheet on DEET at https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/pdf/.
+- DEET (N,N-diethyl-meta-toluamide) works against mosquitoes and ticks.
+A 15-30% preparation provides 6-12 hours of protection (lower concentrations may only provide 2 hours of protection).
+For more information, see the MotherToBaby fact sheet on DEET at https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/.

-- PMD is a synthetic form of an agent from oil of lemon eucalyptus.
-Some studies suggest a 30% preparation protects against some insects for about 6 hours.
+- PMD (p-Menthane-3,8-diol) is the lab-made form of an ingredient in oil of lemon eucalyptus.
+This may work best against mosquitoes, ticks, flies, gnats, and biting midges.
+A 30% preparation of PMD may protect against some insects for about 6 hours.

-- 2-undecanone (methyl nonyl ketone) is found in plants such as rue (Ruta graveolens), bananas, cloves, and ginger.
-It has been used in the perfumery and flavoring industries and in some animal and insect repellants.
-It has also been used as a dog and cat repellent/training aid.
-An 8% preparation is thought to provide protection against mosquitoes for 3-5 hours.
+- 2-undecanone is found in plants such as rue (Ruta graveolens), bananas, cloves, and ginger.
+A lab-made 8% preparation may provide protection against mosquitoes for 3-5 hours.

 What is the best way for me to use insect repellents?